elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 ## Instructions

-## 3.1 Install code coverage and static code analysis plugins in Jenkins
+* 3.1 Install code coverage and static code analysis plugins in Jenkins

-* Follow the steps below to install the necessary plugins using the **Manage Plugins** page.
+  -  Follow the steps below to install the necessary plugins using the **Manage Plugins** page.

-  - Go to the Jenkins Dashboard (home page) and navigate to Manage Jenkins  Manage Plugins page.
+    - Go to the Jenkins Dashboard (home page) and navigate to Manage Jenkins Manage Plugins page.
 You are now in the Plugin Manager.
     - Select the Available tab.
     - Use the Filter textbox (top right corner) to locate and install each of these plugins by checking its box:
          - Cobertura
          - Findbugs
          - Checkstyle
          - PMD
          - Static Analysis Collector Plug-in (used to generate the combined static analysis trend graph)

+---

+## 3.1 Install code coverage and static code analysis plugins in Jenkins

   * After you have selected these plugins, click Install without restart.

   * **Note :**  Jenkins does not have to be restarted after installing these plugins to make them work.